step-/find-n-run/README.md

 _Find'N'Run_ refers to SFS's original utility;
 _find-n-run_ refers to this project;
-`findnrun` is the script name, the same name in both projects;
+`findnrun` is the script name, the same name in both projects.
-finally, `find_n_run` is associated with translation files.

 ## Overview